tom-seddon/b2/doc/Overview.md

 ## Copy to clipboard

-Copy text output using `OSWRCH Copy Text`.
-This works a bit like `*SPOOL`, in that once activated it captures anything printed via `OSWRCH` until deactivated.
+Copy text output using `Copy OSWRCH nexn output`.
+It works a bit like `*SPOOL`, in that once activated it captures anything printed via `OSWRCH` until deactivated.

-It's explicitly described as `Copy Text`, because it strips out VDU control codes and normalizes line endings.
+It's explicitly described as "text output", because it strips out VDU control codes and normalizes line endings.
 You stand a good chance of being able to paste the result into a word processor or text editor or what have you.

-There are 3 text translation modes available on the `Copy Mode`
+There are 3 text translation modes available on the `Copy options`
 submenu:

 - `No translation` - BBC ASCII chars come through as-is in the clipboard data.
 BBC £ chars will turn into `

-- `Translate £ only` - BBC £ chars will come through as £
+- `Translate £ only` (default) - BBC £ chars will come through as £

 - `Translate Mode 7 chars` - characters will be translated to symbols that resemble their Mode 7 appearance.
 (For example, `{` will come through as `¼`.)
 Perfect results from this are not guaranteed

+When `Handle delete` is ticked (which is the default setting), the emulator will try to handle delete (ASCII 127) chars properly and remove previous chars when they're printed.
+This won't handle everything perfectly, but if you're copying stuff you're typing in at the BASIC prompt then it will do about the right thing.

+(When unticked, the delete chars are stripped out entirely, same as other control codes.)

 ## Paste from clipboard